Contact picture sync for Outlook.com contacts

 As you might have noticed, you can’t add or change a contact’s picture via the Outlook.com website at all.

 This requires you to be both connected to Skype and each other based on your Microsoft Account and not via Skype usernames.
 When you are connected to each other, you’ll see a Skype icon below the contact’s picture.

-Social Connector for Facebook, LinkedIn and more
+Social Networks connections for Twitter, Google, LinkedIn and more

-Limited Contact picture synching support over EAS
+Limited Contact picture synching support over Exchange and EAS

 When you are connecting to Outlook.com in Outlook via the Exchange Exchange or Exchange ActiveSync (EAS) protocol, then adding a picture to a contact will allow it to sync between other Outlook clients and other mail apps that support synching contact pictures via EAS.